The KICKBOX method - Final Guide

 KICKBOX is a bottom-up innovation management method and methodology.
 As a method, KICKBOX has two main goals:

 - To engage employees

 - To create valuable business cases for the company.

 KICKBOX enables every employee to take an active role in the company's innovation process by submitting and validating their own ideas.
-No gates are set at the beginning of the process and every idea-giver has the chance to prove the idea is valuable to the company.
+No gates are set at the beginning of the process and every participant has the chance to prove that their idea is valuable to the company.